Inno-MT-CoMonSENSE-Project/arduino_loRa/Arduino_OTAA/README.md

     - Download the [DHT 11 library](https://github.com/goodcheney/Lora/blob/patch-1/Lora%20Shield/Examples/DHTlib.zip).
 Add the library in Arduino IDE: *Sketch --> Include Library --> Add .ZIP Library...*.
   - Open your Chirpstack application server in a browser (default `localhost:8080`), navigate to *Applications* and pick a desired application from the list.
   - Open the Example sketch and update:
     - *DEVEUI*: In the application server, from the list of applications open a desired application.
 In the list of devices, find a desired device and copy its Device EUI.
-In the sketch, paste its value to `PROGMEM DEVEUI` in the HEX format (`0x12, 0x34, ...`).
+The value of DEVEUI must be in the HEX format (`0x12, 0x34, 0x56, ...`).
+Once in HEX format, we need to supply the DEVEUI with LSB (least significant bit) first.
+Therefore we need to rewrite it to `..., 0x56, 0x34, 0x12`.
+In the sketch, paste its value to `PROGMEM DEVEUI`.
     - *APPKEY*: From the list of devices, pick a desired device.
 Open *Keys (OTAA)* tab, uncover the Application key and copy it in HEX Array format.
 In the sketch, paste its value to `PROGMEM APPKEY`.
   - Save the sketch
   - Load the sketch to Arduino.